 Overview of the problem

-Poaching is carried out by members of fishing communities, who are attracted by offers from Asian citizens who have recently moved to Venezuela under economic cooperation agreements.
-Various private groups are involved in illegally trading shark products.
+Poaching is carried out by members of fishing communities, who are attracted by offers from Asian citizens who have moved to Venezuela under economic cooperation agreements.
+Several private groups are involved in the illegal trade in shark products.

 Communities are encouraged to poach sharks because it provides them with additional income.
-Most of these communities are very poor, plus there is no surveillance and monitoring by the authorities.
-In the four years prior to the project’s implementation, a total of 21 adult whale sharks were illegally killed for their fins and other products.
+Most of these communities are very poor, and there is no surveillance or monitoring by the authorities.
+Before the implementation of the project, many whale sharks were illegally killed for their fins and other products.
+However, after stopping the illegal hunting of this species, a strong hunt for other protected sharks species began.

 The anti-IWT initiative

-The project is being led by the Centro para la Investigación de Tiburones (Shark Research Centre), via a grant from the international organisation Ocean Care.
-The project's main strategy consists of countering the offer of illegal income with other, legitimate, sources of income through the development of tourism-related activities as well as the provision of other services.
+The project is being led by the Shark Research Center (CIT for Spanish Acronyms), via a grant from the international organisation Ocean Care.
+The project’s main strategy consists of countering the offer of illegal income with other legitimate sources of income through the development of tourism-related activities as well as the provision of other services.
 The project also seeks to raise awareness of ecological issues in fishing communities.

 The project focuses on promoting marine products and sustainable ecotourism.
 Ecotourism activities have been launched in areas where no such activities were previously available.
 Support has been provided to communities to design plans and services adapted to local conditions, and for subsequent implementation and promotion at a national level.
 In addition, free advertising, including covering graphic design costs, is provided for all community entrepreneurs wishing to use the whale shark as a logo.